sauljabin/kafka-sandbox/README.md

 ksqlDB is a database that's purpose-built for stream processing applications.

-> ksqlDB is not a database.
-It's a tool for stream processing applications.
+> ksqlDB it is not a SQL database, it provides an extra layer for implementing kstream, ktable and connectors through a language (ksql) based on sql.

 - [ksqldb](https://ksqldb.io/)
 - [ksqldb settings](https://docs.ksqldb.io/en/latest/reference/server-configuration/)